-The Museum of Modern Art, 11 West 53d Street, brings ancient and modern Mexican art to one of the busiest corners in New York's finan-

-l district, at Broad and Beaver Streets, where two rare, centuries-

-Zapotec funerary urns and the Museum's Diego Rivera portfolio will be placed on display in the windows of the International Telephone and Telegraph Building on Monday, September 11.
+The Museum of Modern Art, 11 West 53d Street, brings ancient and modern Mexican art to one of the busiest corners in New York's financial district, at Broad and Beaver Streets, where two rare, centuriesold Zapotec funerary urns and the Museum's Diego Rivera portfolio will be placed on display in the windows of the International Telephone and Telegraph Building on Monday, September 11.
 The display, presented in cooperation with the Grace Lines, is significant of the policy of the Museum of Modern Art that art of high quality should be brought to business and to business people, who often do not have time to visit museums.
 The Museum has designed the modern installation in these windows.

-exhibition of American Sources of Modern Art last April and May.
+The two pottery funerary urns were shown in the Museum's exhibition of American Sources of Modern Art last April and May.
 They are loaned to the exhibit by The University Museum of Pennsylvania, whose Director, Dr. Horace H.F.Jayne, is greatly in sympathy with the idea of bringing good art to busy people.
 The urns are in the shape of Zapotec gods of the highly developed culture of ancient Mexico.
-During the four weeks of their display, tens of thousands of New Yorkers will see these reminders of an American civilization that was dead hundreds of years before the coming of Columbus.
+During the four weeks of their display, tens of thousands of New Yorkers will see these reminders of an American civilization that was dead hundrods of years before the coming of Columbus.